-Lockenhaus is situated at an altitude of 336 m at the foot of the mountain Geschriebenstein (884 m) near the border to Hungary.
+Lockenhaus is situated at an elevation of 336 m at the foot of the mountain Geschriebenstein (884 m) near the border to Hungary.

 The International Chamber Music Festival of Lockenhaus (now called the Kremerata Musica) was founded by the violinist Gidon Kremer in 1981.